TL;DR:

 Can you heal from disorganized attachment?
 YES!
 One of my students, Joe, is evidence of that.
 Thanks to my arts-based exercises, he was able to work on his disorganized attachment style.

 Jitka is another example of overcoming it.
-When she realized that she needed to work on her attachment style, Jitka found my course, which was the start of a life changing process for her.
+When she realized that she needed to work on her attachment style, Jitka found my course.
+This was the start of a life changing process for her.

-To overcome disorganized attachment, a Spice of Lifer must work through the confusion they have about the conditions of love.
+To overcome disorganized attachment, a Spice of Lifer must work through their confusion.
+They may have a core misunderstanding about the conditions of love.

-For example, your personal boundaries have often been abandoned, so you must learn to establish these.
+For example, when someone violates your personal boundaries, you must learn to reestablish them.

 And to move towards secure attachment, you must allow more spaciousness within you to make more informed decisions.